 5. It's the Future of Your Workforce

 One group has figured out that cloud computing is the future: employees.
-No one wants their skills stuck in obsolete technology because that limits career prospects.
+No one wants their skills stuck in obsolete technology, which limits career prospects.

-So failing to embrace cloud computing means your staff will conclude their future career growth requires moving to a company that has embraced the cloud.
-And potential employees, i.e., candidates, are unlikely to join a company they view as stuck in the past.
+So, failing to embrace cloud computing means your staff will conclude that their future career growth requires moving to a company that has embraced the cloud.
+Potential employees, i.e., candidates, are unlikely to join a company they view as stuck in the past.

 Therefore, to ensure you have a motivated IT organization, it's essential to implement forward-looking plans that involve cloud adoption.
 Naturally, that means building skills in both current and future employees, which requires education and training.
 As always, Simplilearn makes it convenient for your employees to learn cutting-edge cloud computing skills.

 Well, there you have it.
 Five reasons cloud computing represents the future.
-More important, cloud computing represents your future.
-Demands on IT organizations are only going to grow, so it's critical to prepare now.
+More importantly, cloud computing represents your future.
+Demands on IT organizations will only grow, so it's critical to prepare now.
 If you're only starting on your cloud journey, don't hesitate.
 You can't afford to delay any longer.

 Our Cloud Computing Courses Duration and Fees